Translation between English and German

 Australian English is spoken in Australia and also has its own peculiarities.
 It has some similarities with British English, but there are also differences in vocabulary and pronunciation.

 Some of the distinctive features of Australian English are the use of contractions and slang expressions, such as "arvo" instead of "afternoon" and "brekkie" instead of "breakfast".
-In terms of pronunciation, Australian English has a tendency to have a "nasal" sound and a pronunciation of the "i" as "ai".
+In terms of pronunciation, Australian English has a tendency towards a "nasal" sound and a pronunciation of "i" as "ai".

 Back to the table of contents

-The English language has some peculiarities that distinguish it from other languages:
+The English language has some special features that distinguish it from other languages:

 1. Large vocabulary: English has one of the largest vocabularies of any language.
 It is estimated that there are more than 170,000 words included in current English dictionaries.

-2. Flexible sentence structure: Unlike many other languages, English has a flexible sentence structure, which means that the order of words in a sentence can vary without changing the meaning.
+2. Flexible sentence structure: Unlike many other languages, English has a flexible sentence structure, which means that the order of words in the sentence can vary without changing the meaning.

-3. Consonant clusters: English has many words with consonant clusters, that is, multiple consonants right after each other, which can be difficult for speakers of other languages to pronounce.
+3. Consonant clusters: English has many words with consonant clusters, i.e. several consonants directly after each other, which can be difficult for speakers of other languages to pronounce.
 For example, "strength" or "twelfth".

 4. Irregular verbs: English has many irregular verbs where the past tense and past participle forms are formed differently than with the usual "-ed" ending.
-For example, go -> went and eat -> ate.
+For example, go -> went (went) and eat -> ate (ate).

-5. Phrasal Verbs: English often uses what are called phrasal verbs, which consist of a verb and one or more particles that change the meaning of the verb.
+5. Phrasal verbs: English often uses so-called "phrasal verbs", which consist of a verb and one or more particles that change the meaning of the verb.
 For example, "give up" or "put off".

-6. Accent: English has a characteristic stress in which certain syllables in words are emphasized.
-Accent can also affect the meaning of a word.
+6. Accent: English has a characteristic stress, where certain syllables in words are emphasized.
+The stress can also affect the meaning of a word.

-These peculiarities of the English language can be challenging for a correct translation between German and English.
+These peculiarities of the English language can pose a challenge for a correct translation between German and English.

 Back to the table of contents

-The English language is full of interesting and fun facts.
-Here are some "Fun Facts" about the English language:
+The English language is full of interesting and entertaining facts.
+Here are some "fun facts" about the English language:

 1. The word "set" has the most meanings in English.
 It has a total of 464 different definitions in the Oxford English Dictionary.